sophiebatten123/Hangman/README.md

 If the answer is correct the letter guessed will appear in the correct location on the corresponding underscore.
 However, be careful, if too many letters are guessed that do not appear within the word the player is hanged and looses the game.

+For more information on how to play Hangman click the following link: [Wikipedia - How to play Hangman](https://en.wikipedia.org/wiki/Hangman_(game))

 # Features

 ## Existing Features